cyberkiwii/MyPath/README.md

 My path was built primarily using HTML, CSS, and JavaScript.

-MyPath HTML Website

-Website created for TUHSD Hackathon 2022 (organized by TUHSD Chapter of Girls Who Code)

-We won 1st Place in the Intermediate division

-Created By Gracie Gallegos, Mia Silva, Zoe Amtsfield

 ## History

 MyPath was originally created for the TUHSD Hackathon we participated in the Spring of 2022.
 The Hackathon was school-district wide and organized by the local chapter of Girls Who Code.